rossmacarthur/pypackage/{{ cookiecutter.package }}/CONTRIBUTING.rst

     git commit -m "A detailed description of your changes" git push origin name-of-your-bugfix-or-feature

 9. Submit a pull request on GitHub.
-Please make sure it meets the following guidelines.

-- Includes tests for the code you are adding.
-- Builds on all supported Python versions.
-- Updates the documentation and RELEASES file where relevant.